-Cersei To Die In ‘GOT’ Season 7?
-Fans Use Hints In Episode 4 To Predict Character’s Death
+Cersei Will Be Killed By [Spoiler], Fans Decode ‘GoT’ S07E04 Hints To Predict Death In Season 7 Episode 5

-Cersei is presently busy trying to impress the Iron Bank, as she needs more cash for the upcoming war.
+Cersei is presently busy in trying to impress the Iron Bank, as she needs more cash for the upcoming war.
 Her confidence and Lannister pride are expected to be smashed in the coming episode, thanks to one woman riding her dragon.

 Daenerys literally annihilated the Lannister army with her fiery dragon.
 Episode 4 saw the first example of how devastating the dragon can be.
 If one dragon can cause such destruction, fans may wonder what will happen when Khaleesi comes with all three.
-She also has the Dothraki army fighting for her, and that won’t make Cersei very happy either.
+She also has the Dothraki army fighting for her, and that won’t make Cersei much happy either.

-One fan discussed the hints about Cersei’s death in Game of Thrones Season 7, Episode 4.
+One of the fans discussed about the hints about Cersei’s death in Game of Thrones Season 7 Episode 4.
 While it was speculated earlier that Jaime would be killed by Danny’s dragon, the fan said it was unlikely.
 On the other hand, Sunday’s episode should influence him to give a second thought about being loyal to his sister.

 The “King-Slayer” killed Danny’s father when he threatened to burn King’s Landing down.
 There are enough hints to believe that Cersei would do the same, if she thought her realm was going to fall.
 As Olenna Tyrell earlier said, only a monster could inflict such suffering to one’s own people.

-According to the fan on the GoT subreddit, Jaime should know now how much damage the dragons can cause to his people.
+According to the fan on GoT subreddit, Jaime should know now how much damage the dragons can cause to his people.
 He should now try to convince Cersei to “bend the knee” to Daenerys Targaryen to save the city and its people.
 If you know Cersei even a bit, you must be sure that Cersei will be the last person to swear allegiance to her enemy.

 If Cersei remains determined to destroy King’s Landing, Jaime would have no other option but to kill his sister, who is dear to him for more reasons than one.